-This art-based diploma program begins with the basics of art production for video games.
-Traditional drawing skills are taught alongside the latest software techniques.
+This program begins with the basics of art production for video games.
+Traditional drawing skills are taught along with the latest software techniques.

 This is a US Federal Aid Approved program.